hanhanwu/Hanhan_Data_Science_Practice/Graph_Database/Readme.md

 * Linear Threshold Model (LTM)
   * A node is influenced only if the sum of the weights of the edges incident on it >= its threshold.
   * Python library: https://github.com/hhchen1105/networkx_addon/blob/master/information_propagation/tests/test_linear_threshold.py
+#### Community Detection
+* Major Methods
+  * Agglomerative Methods: Starting from an empty graph (nodes only), then keep adding edges from "strong" ones to "weaker" ones.
+  * Divisive Methods: Starting from a complete graph, removing edges from highest weighted to lower weighted.
+* Girvan-Newman Algorithm for Community Detection
+  * It's a divisive method
+  * It starts from removing edges with highest betweeness centrality, repeating until there are more than 1 connected clusters.
+    * Higher betweeness centrality here indicates there are more shortest paths pass through this edge.
+  * Check an implementation example [here][16]
+  * networkx also has its built-in function [here][18]
+* ‼️ networkx provides different types of community detection algorithms [here][17]

 ## Tutorial
 ### Neo4j Graph DB